 A major goal of proactive tax planning is minimizing exposure to federal tax liability.
 While taxes are difficult to avoid, we take a proactive approach to helping clients reach their financial goals as tax-efficiently as possible.
 Depending upon a client’s unique circumstances, some of the tax planning strategies we may consider include:

-Life patterns may be totally expected or completely unpredictable.
-In fact, all the events that occur within a lifetime are important factors that can greatly affect one’s financial situation.
-Some significant financial events like retirement, marriage, divorce, illness, inheritance, disability, children, sale of a business and purchase of a dream home or vacation property come with tax considerations which may affect the stages of an overall investment plan.
+Life patterns may be expected or completely unpredictable.
+All the events that occur within a lifetime are important factors that can greatly affect one’s financial situation.
+Some significant financial events like retirement, marriage, divorce, illness, inheritance, disability, children, sale of a business, and purchase of a dream home or vacation property come with tax considerations which may affect the stages of an overall investment plan.
 Life event planning, relative to income tax planning, focuses on the impact of these critical financial events.

 Investment tax planning typically involves evaluating how to best position assets to minimize ongoing tax payments.
 This strategy generally requires year-round planning and begins with an in-depth understanding of the tax implications of various investments and investment strategies.